ammdias/mybkp/README.md

 1. Open a terminal in the directory where the program was uncompressed and run the installation script with Python 3:

        $ python3 INSTALL.py

    You will be prompted for the installation directory --- i.e. the directory under which the folder containing all the application files will be placed
    --- and for the start link directory --- i.e. the directory where the symbolic link for the program will be created.

    The default directories will install the program for the current user only and are suited for single-user systems.
 If you want to keep these settings, just press ENTER when prompted.
 The program will be installed in the directory `$HOME/.local/lib/MyBkp` and the symbolic link `$HOME/.local/bin/mybkp` will be created.
 On most Linux systems the `$HOME/.local/bin` directory will be inserted in the execution PATH, if it exists.
 If it doesn't, you will have to add it manually.

-     If you want to install the program for all the users of the system, you should change the directories accordingly, e.g. `/usr/local/lib` for the installation directory and `/usr/local/bin` for the start link.
-Of course, you will need to run the installation script with administration
-     privileges:

-         $ sudo python3 INSTALL.py

    If a previous installation exists on the selected directory, you will be asked if you want to overwrite it.
-Answer "`yes`" (or just "`y`") if that is the case or "`no`"/"`n`" if not.
+Answer "`yes`" (or just "`y`") if that is the case or "`no`" ("`n`") if not.

 2. Test that the installation was successful with the command: